 Markets Unlimited

-Before the project started, these women have rarely given the chance to participate in bazaars or markets.
-Most of them are stay at home mothers who do most of the household chores.
-All of the women participating in the project gained self-confidence and independence because of the skills they learned from the training sessions.
+Before this project started, these women had rarely been given the chance to participate in bazaars or markets.
+Most of them were stay-at-home mothers who were busy with ongoing household chores.
+All women participating in the project gained self-confidence and explored a path to financial independence because of the skills they gained from the training sessions.
 They met new friends from the community whom they continue to socialize with.
-Many of the women claimed that their self-esteemed improved a great deal because they were given hands-on training to plan and organize meetings and events and oversee the implementation of the project.
-They learned how to make sound decisions in order to address challenges and issues.
+Many of the women indicated that their self-esteem improved greatly as they were given hands-on training to plan and implement events and oversee the execution of their projects.
+They learned how to make sound decisions to address challenges and issues on the way.

 Wellness Café

-The Wellness Café project was one of our successful projects.
-In this project, we worked with a team of peer leaders to raise awareness about mental health issues in newcomer communities and reduce their stigma.
-Our trained peer leaders organized their Wellness Cafés around town, in their communities natural hang-outs.
-In these Wellness Cafés, the peer leaders facilitated lively conversations about wellness, mental health, self-compassion, and ways to increase compassion among communities about those who suffer from mental health challenges.
-As a result, the wellness Café continues by the community.
+The Wellness Café project was one of our successful initiatives in working with grassroots communities.
+In this project, we trained a team of peer leaders to raise awareness about mental health issues in newcomer communities to reduce their stigma.
+Our trained peer leaders organized their Wellness Cafés around town, in various ethnocultural communities’ natural hang-out places.
+In these Wellness Cafés, the peer leaders facilitated lively conversations about wellness, mental health, self-compassion, and ways to increase compassion and support networks among community members for those who suffer from mental health challenges.
+As a result of these Cafes, the Wellness Café initiative got embedded in community activities and continued in numerous neighbourhoods.

 Reimagining Life on the Canadian Canvas: Digital Stories